This is the LEPIN 16016 “The Flying Dutchman” by Worian_Flayne Real Reviews from our lovely customer nickname Wolfgang Koch at Germany.

 – Davy Jones has a wrong color, he should be dark blue instead of blue

 That was very well invested 85 €, such a great and big model you get for his money otherwise hardly.
-The setup costs a bit of nerves and you have to stick a bit, but the finished model makes up for it because it looks just awesome and makes every other LEPIN / LEGO ship look like children’s toys.
+The setup costs a bit of nerves and you have to stick a bit, but the finished model makes up for it because it looks just awesome and makes every other LEPIN / MOC ship look like children’s toys.
 Unfortunately, the ship does not look as impressive in my photos as in real, because this impression is very difficult to convey.
 Live in front of the ship, you’re just Baff of LEPIN’s Flying Dutchman.

 Hopefully, LEPIN will continue and bring out such great sets in the future!